FabianJohnThl/livox_lio_ros2/README-MID360-ROS2-HUMBLE-UBUNTU2204.md

 # Livox-LIO with MID360 using ROS2-Humble on Ubuntu 22.04 Tutorial

 - This Tutorial provides information to get started with MID360 Lidar
+- We use LIO to generate the filtered 3D-Map and odometry
+- Then we use the pointcloud_to_laserscan package in  combination with slam_gmapping to create a 2D MAP based on the LIO's output

 ## Ubuntu